Some articles ask for a password. How do I access the MIT Libraries' licensed copies of articles that I find via Google Scholar?

 You can also see the number of times an article has been cited in Web of Science.
 Click the link and you will arrive on the Web of Science page that lists the citing articles.

 1. Why does the "Full Text - MIT Libraries " link appear next to some items and not others?

 Google Scholar displays this link after comparing the citation to our list of electronic subscriptions.
 Keep in mind that Google Scholar does not know when we have the print version, nor can it match an incomplete citation.
-So if the item is not available for free via the web, be sure to search our catalog, Barton or Vera: e-journals & databases to see if the MIT Libraries own that title.
+So if the item is not available for free via the web, be sure to Search Our Collections to see if the MIT Libraries own that title.

 2. Is everything in Google Scholar free?